-Control: Hand pull or dig; spray with a herbicide containing glyphosate when blooming; use the galerucella beetles.
+Control: Hand pull or dig; use the galerucella beetles.

 Replacement: Typha spp. - cattails, or native reeds, rushes and sedges

 Yellow Flag Iris - Iris pseudacorus

 Mostly found in wet areas such as ditches and marshes, yellow flag iris thrives in brackish and acidic water and can withstand periods of drought.
 It was brought to the U. S. in the mid-1800's as an ornamental from Eurasia and Northern Africa.
 It spreads rapidly and crowds out native plants.